What Is the Cheapest Way To Buy Gold (Without Getting Bamboozled)?

 One last consideration is buying a gold ETF.
 ETF shares trade on stock exchanges very similarly to other financial products.
 This makes ETFs a convenient way to get exposure to gold.

 Unfortunately, ETFs come with fees that will increase your effective cost-per-ounce.
 Moreover, you aren't entitled to any real gold when you sell your shares.
-Instead, the transaction will be settled in cash.
+Instead, the transaction will be settled in cash, much like gold futures.

 Gold ETFs are geared more toward short-term speculation.
 If you plan on holding your gold as a long-term investment, stick with physical gold rather than derivatives.